 Kiki Furia has been called “your nerdy BFF” and passionately pursues and

 promotes positivity in the nerd/geek community.
 When she is not cosplaying, she is gaming, podcasting with the SLC Sitdown podcast, and is a frequent panelist for conventions and other podcasts.
 As a consultant for quality programming in after-school programs, she holds multiple degrees with emphases in youth and community services and in creating social change for arts and cultural non-profit organizations.

 ERIKA LYNN SABROWSKI

-Erika Lynn Sabrowski is a well-known personality in the local convention community and head of all volunteers for the League of Utah Volunteers, a role she has also fulfilled for FanX® Salt Lake Comic Convention™ for several years prior to the formation of LUV.
-She is also a cancer survivor who is known for applying her entire heart to every program or project she enters.
+Erika Lynn Sabrowski is a well-known personality in the local convention community and head of all volunteers for the League of Utah Volunteers, a role she has also fulfilled for FanX® Salt Lake Comic Convention™ for several years before the formation of LUV.
+She is also a cancer survivor known for applying her entire heart to every program or project she enters.

 Victoria Luman is an attorney at Parr Brown Gee & Loveless in Salt Lake City, specializing in employment law and commercial litigation.
 She is a member of KUER’s Diversity and Inclusion Advisory Committee, Junior Achievement of Utah’s Young Executives Board, and The Children’s Center’s Development Committee.
 She is passionate about increasing access to educational and enrichment opportunities and mental health services for children and families in need across the Salt Lake Valley.